On the picture above you can see the best part of my setup. As you can see it is oriented to SAT QSOs.

 - reception of a telemetry from the space probe 4M (Manfred Memorial Moon Mission, http://moon.luxspace.lu/).
 Amateur transmitter was attached to the last stage of a Chinese rocket probe Chang'e-5 flying on the trajectory leading to the Moon and back to Earth.
 I was among 29 (officially registered) stations on the Earth which received and decoded these signals.
 The maximum distance for my station to receive data from 4M was 267,000 kilometers.

 - reception of two probes launched with Japanese Hayabusa2 mission: Shin-en2 and ARTSAT2.
 In a team of Piotr SP5MG, Lukasz SQ5RWU and Michal SQ5KTM and few other friends we managed to receive Shin-en2 from 1.9 million km and ARTSAT2 from 2.7 million km (see CQ Amateur Radio Magazine, June 2015).
 We were using 4.5m mesh dish antenna, and a lot of additional equipmemt, software and computers.
 Our ground station was designed and integrated by our team.
-Some parts of hardware and software was of our original design.
+Some parts of hardware and software were of our original design.
 That was a great experience!

 ►From time to time I am active on HF with JT9 and JT65 modes.
 Especially I like to play with digital modes as QRP station during my travels.